thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Disputes and Appeals

 Some decisions made by WCA Staff may be controversial.
 Any individual affected by a decision (e.g. the Delegate of a competition where an incident occurred, or the competitor whose results are disputed) may file a dispute in accordance with the [Disputes Motion](https://documents.worldcubeassociation.org/documents/motions/16.2021.1%20-%20Disputes.pdf).
 The committee responsible for reviewing the dispute will provide a decision within 60 days.
 As a Delegate, you are responsible for ensuring that the decision of the team or committee handling the dispute is carried out immediately.
-Usually, this requires you to send an email to the WCA Results Team with the requested result changes.
+Usually, this requires you to send an email to the WRT with the requested result changes.

 Further disagreements with the result of a dispute may be escalated to an appeal.
 Even if an appeal was filed, you must still carry out the original decision of the dispute until the result of the appeal is provided.